PoCInnovation/Workshops/ai/Gradio_interface/README.md

 ## Step 2: Add the dataset

-- In your class app create an attribute `train_set` and an attribute `train_lodear` that will contain the dataset.
+- In your class app create an attribute `train_set` and an attribute `train_loader` that will contain the dataset.
 - In your class app you will create an attribute `classes` that will contain the classes of your dataset.
 (Take the classes in the `train_set`)
 - Create a method called `add_dataset` that will return a dataloader.